Green Tambourine: Cover versions

 In 1968, an instrumental version was released by Lawrence Welk and His Orchestra on the album Love Is Blue, and as a single.
 Welk's version reached No. 27 on Billboards Easy Listening chart, No. 21 on Record Worlds "Top Non-Rock" chart, and No. 11 on Record Worlds chart of "Singles Coming Up".
 In the same year, Status Quo covered the song on their debut album Picturesque Matchstickable Messages from the Status Quo.

 Robert Goulet covered the song for the 2001 film Recess: School's Out, providing the singing voice for the character Mikey, releasing it as a single from the film soundtrack of the same name.

+The Peppermint Rainbow, a group signed to Decca records by Paul Leka, covered the song on their debut album Will You Be Staying After Sunday (Decca DL75129) using the identical backing track as the original song but with replaced vocals.